 Conclusion: Disease prevalence and PDI in mulberry are both directly and indirectly impacted by soil edaphic factors.
 Reducing disease incidence, enhancing plant resilience, and maintaining sericulture yield all depend on maintaining ideal soil conditions.

-Keywords: Correlation coefficient, Morus sp., Mulberry disease, Regression analysis, Sericulture, Soil edaphic.
+Keywords: Correlation coefficient; Morus sp.; Mulberry disease; Regression analysis; Sericulture; Soil edaphic.

 INTRODUCTION

-One of India's oldest agricultural sectors, sericulture has roots in the early Christian period (Nath et al., 2024) where mulberry cultivation is an essential part for silkworm rearing.
+One of India's oldest agricultural sectors, sericulture has roots in the early Christian period (Nath et al., 2024) where mulberry cultivation was an essential part for silkworm rearing.
 Mulberry is a deciduous perennial shrub with deep roots that grows quickly.
 It belongs to the Moraceae family and is well-known for its high biomass yield and adaptability (Nath et al., 2025a; Nath et al., 2025b).
 The monophagous silkworm Bombyx mori L. solely eats Morus indica L., which is often known as "Kalpavriksha" due to its many uses (Dutta et al., 2025; Nath et al., 2025c).
-In addition to water content, the mulberry leaf supplies vital nutrients such as proteins, carbs, lipids, vitamins, and minerals that are necessary for the growth of silkworm larvae for cocoon formation, followed by the production of mulberry silk.
+In addition to water content, the mulberry leaf supplies vital nutrients such as proteins, carbohydrates, lipids, vitamins, and minerals that are necessary for the growth of silkworm larvae for cocoon formation, followed by the production of mulberry silk.

 Mulberries are known for their adaptability to a wide range of agro climatic conditions, but their commercial cultivation is increasingly threatened by decreasing soil fertility, growing input costs, and environmental degradation from overuse of chemical fertilizers (Baqual & Das, 2006; Baciu et al., 2023).Traditional reliance on artificial fertilizers containing phosphorus (P) and nitrogen (N) has been connected to microbial imbalance, water contamination, and declining soil health (Devi & Sakthivel, 2018; Nazar et al., 2019).
 In sericulture, soil health of mulberry growing fields plays an important role in obtaining appropriate yield and sustainable growth.
 Total area under mulberry cultivation in West Bengal is estimated to be 15,734 ha (CSB, 2020).
 Sericulture farmers generally undertake silkworm rearing 4 to 5 times a year in West Bengal (Bose et al., 2010).
 As a result, frequent removal of assimilatory appendages (4-5 times/year) occurs in mulberry plants.
 However, systematic assessment of fertility status of mulberry growing soils in West Bengal is meagre (Samanta et al., 2002).
 If the field is not compensated adequately for the depleted nutrients by adding chemical fertilizers, the soil nutrient status would deteriorate and resultant leaf yields might not be optimal (Bennet et al., 1993).
 Hence, it is quite essential to analyse the field soil condition (i.e. pH and EC) and its nutrient status (i.e. organic carbon; available nitrogen, phosphorous, potassium, sulphur, zinc, boron, iron, manganese and copper) for judicious application of fertilizers based on soil test recommended doses (Kar et al., 2018; Sudhakar et al., 2018).
 The silkworm's main food source, mulberry (Morus spp.), is extremely sensitive to the chemical conditions of the soil, which are crucial in determining plant health and disease occurrence.
 Root development, nutrient uptake, and microbial activity in the rhizosphere are all influenced by the chemical characteristics of the soil, including pH, salinity, organic matter concentration, and nutrient availability (Datta, 2011; Damodhara et al., 2024).
 Diseases like root rot, leaf spot, and blight are more common when these characteristics are out of balance because they weaken mulberry plants and provide an environment that is conducive to soil-borne and foliar pathogens (Ranadive et al., 2011; Saratha et al., 2021).
-Sustainable mulberry farming and efficient disease control need on an understanding of the connection between soil chemistry and disease prevalence.
+Sustainable mulberry farming and efficient disease control needs an understanding of the connection between soil chemistry and disease prevalence.